-Class teachers deliver the weekly lessons to their own classes.
+Class teachers deliver the weekly lesson on a Monday afternoon to their own classes.

 6. Delivery of RSE

 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE) and the computing curriculum.